State of the SERPs:

 Winning more SERP real estate is still incrementally better than doing well on just one of the two.

-With seoClarity, you can track, manage, monitor, and optimize for Google Shopping and products feeds.
+With seoClarity, you can track, manage, monitor, and optimize for Google Shopping and products feeds to secure more organic traffic.